PricelessToolkit/SOILSENS-V5/README.md

 Due to the capacitive sensing principle, readings can vary based on soil moisture, tightness, and insertion depth.
 Repeated insertions might loosen the soil, affecting subsequent readings.

 ### Why are my recorded DrySoil and HumidSoil values are different from the examples?
 Individual sensor variations and environmental factors (like air humidity) can cause differences.
-Adjust your recorded values accordingly in the test code.
+Adjust the test code accordingly to the recorded values.